The following tips will help you avoid unexpected behavior when creating, sharing, and publishing Storyline 360 projects.

 - Optimize File Paths and Naming Conventions

-Always save and publish on your local hard drive (typically your C: drive).
-Working on a network drive or an external (USB) drive can cause erratic behavior, such as file corruption, an inability to save changes, and loss of project resources due to latency.
+Always save and publish Storyline projects on your local hard drive (typically your C: drive).
+Working on a network drive or an external USB drive can cause erratic behavior due to latency.
+For example, it could cause file corruption or prevent you from saving changes.

-You can place a copy of your project on a network drive or an external drive for backup purposes, but avoid re-opening the file until you've moved it back to your local hard drive.
+You can place a copy of your project on a network drive or a USB drive for backup purposes, but avoid reopening the file until you've moved it back to your local hard drive.

-Versioning is also a good way to backup your work.
-Just save earlier versions to the cloud, a network drive, or an external hard drive for safekeeping.
+Versioning is also a good way to back up your work.
+Save earlier versions to the cloud, a network drive, or an external hard drive for safekeeping.
 (But always save the current version on your local hard drive.)

 Click here for more tips to avoid corrupting or losing project files.